Eight Startups Selected for 1st Ever Pipeline H2O Class

 - North America - 49

 Pipeline H2O’s application review process included multiple rounds of evaluations to select the initial class of 8 companies.
-The evaluations were conducted by a diverse committee comprised of a cross-section of water experts (Greater Cincinnati Water Works, The Metropolitan Sewer District of Greater Cincinnati, City of Hamilton Water, Confluence, Butler County Groundwater Consortium, U.S. EPA) and entrepreneurial leaders (Hamilton Mill, Cintrifuse, Village Capital, Queen City Angels).
+The evaluations were conducted by a diverse committee comprised of a cross-section of water experts (Greater Cincinnati Water Works, The Metropolitan Sewer District of Greater Cincinnati, City of Hamilton Water, Confluence, Butler County Groundwater Consortium, U.S. EPA) and entrepreneurial leaders (Hamilton Mill, Cintrifuse, Village Capital, Queen City Angels)."We are thrilled with the quality and quantity of the applicants for the initial Pipeline H2O class.
+The high quality of the applications made it very difficult to select the initial members."

 “We are thrilled with the quality and quantity of the applicants for the initial Pipeline H2O class.
 The high quality of the applications made it very difficult to select the initial members,” said Rahul Bawa, Chairman of Pipeline H2O and The Hamilton Mill.
 “The Greater Cincinnati region has some of the best water resources and municipal water in the nation and we are looking forward to making a substantial impact for each of these companies to find customers and generate revenue.“